TAbdiukov/httping-proxy/README.md

 # httping-proxy

-### Starting httping 0.11.0, fork no longer relevant - these changes are now part of [official httping 0.11.0](https://github.com/pjperez/httping/releases/tag/0.11.0)
+### Starting httping 0.11.0, fork changes are available in [official httping 0.11.0](https://github.com/pjperez/httping/releases/tag/0.11.0) (Linux-only)

 **httping-proxy** is a **`httping`** fork, which adds support for proxies and other useful features.